 - possessive

-You can get the noun posters using this handout link.
+You can obtain the noun posters using the handout link provided.

 Have students think of a place they like to visit.
 On a piece of paper, students list things they would see, hear, taste, touch, or smell at this place.
 The list needs to contain all nouns.
 For example, if the location was the beach, the student might list sand, sunshine, shells, wind, umbrella, towel, castle, shovel, bucket, and salt.